jodogne/OrthancContributed/Links.md

 ----------

  * [Korthweb](https://github.com/digihunch/korthweb/) is a project by [Yi Lu](https://www.linkedin.com/in/digihunch/) for automated Orthanc deployment on Kubernetes platforms, with configurations for security and observability.
+ * [fnndsc/orthanc](https://github.com/FNNDSC/charts/tree/master/charts/orthanc) is a Helm Chart for Orthanc optimized for Red Hat OpenShift and CRDs common to it, such as [Crunchy PGO](https://github.com/CrunchyData/postgres-operator).
+It supports configuration of `Orthanc.json` as Helm YAML values and integration with [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/).

 Ansible
 -------